dpjanes/iotdb-iotql/README.md

 # iotdb-iotql
-IoTQL - an SQL-like language for the IoT
+IoTQL - an SQL-like language for the IoT.

 <img src="https://raw.githubusercontent.com/dpjanes/iotdb-homestar/master/docs/HomeStar.png" align="right" style="margin-left: 10px; "/>

-# What is it?
+## What is it?

 IoTQL is an SQL-like language for the IoT.
 It allows you to query Things, change their state, and define actions to happen in the future.
+It also allows you to write Models for Things.

 Here's a few example queries - see below and the docs folder for a lot more: